iden3/snarkjs/doc/zkey_plonk_bin_format.md

 * 0x0000000D : Lagrange Polynomials Section
 * 0x0000000E : Ptau points Section
 * 0x0000000F : Custom gates List Section [only on UltraPlonk schemes]
-* 0x00000010 : Custom gates Application Section [only on UltraPlonk schemes]
+* 0x00000010 : Custom gates Preprocessed Info Section [only on UltraPlonk schemes]

 If the file contain other types, the format is valid, but they MUST be ignored.